 Now, you can understand how rolling with the Deep Recovery or other roller releases restrictions in your fascia that are inaccessible any other way.
 Finally, you’ll understand how restrictions causing pain at one point, can result from restrictions in your fascia located in different parts of your body and sometimes in different layers of the same muscle.

 Massage has been used for thousands of years to heal injuries, but your doctor won’t mention it, because until recently, scientific evidence has been lacking.
 Last year, however, researchers from Ontario and California found clear molecular evidence that overworked muscle cells respond to massage with decreases in inflammatory compounds and increases in cell metabolism and healing factors.

 Twelve years ago, my first experience with massage was a disaster.
 I received a strong massage on my hands and they swelled up right afterwards.
 It was 7 days before the swelling went down and they returned to ‘normal’.
 So, go slow if you’ve never had a massage before.

 If you have sore hands, for example, get an upper body massage that excludes your hands and do your own very gentle massage on your hands before letting someone else touch them.
-I do my own 30 minute massage on my hands and forearms nearly every evening and it’s transforming.
+I do my own 30 minute massage on my hands and forearms when they get overworked and it’s transforming.
 Here’s how I do it: